NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/core-concepts/internal-sip-policy/representation-types/index.md

 aliases: ["/representation-types"]
 ---

-Most of our in-house SIPs will only contain a single representation.
-Secondary representations are produced in the organization, but there are only a few use-cases where these are stored in the DPS.
+Most of the SIPs that are created in our organization only contain one single representation.
+Secondary representations are also produced, e.g access representation for our website, but there are only a few use-cases where these are stored in the DPS.

-We operate with three types of representations:
+We operate with two types of representations:

 ## Primary
 The initial primary representation is the representation containing the digital object described using an IE in the relevant metadata management system[^1].

 [^1]: Not described in our MARC-based systems.
 See [previous document](/intellectual-sip-scope).

-## Access derivate
-Access derivate representations are used for digital objects derived from the digital object in the *primary* representation, to provide easier access.
-They are used as a proxy/stand-in for the primary representation.
-They typically contain much smaller, lossy (or lossier) files.

-Any representation can in theory have an access representation, but these are primarily managed and stored in the public access environment alone.
+## Derivatives of the primary representation
+Creating multiple representations in one SIP is only relevant if it is especially important to preserve both the primary representation and something derived from it, together in one information package.
+This might be an access copy, a processed, normalized, format migrated or repaired version of the primary representation.
+Typically, these are not represented as a separate IE in the metadata system.

+If we for example normalize or convert the primary digital object to another format for preservation, we can preserve both the primary digital object and a presumed more durable representation in the same information package.

-Access representations are only kept in the DPS if they are the result of significant labor and/or cannot be easily derived from the primary representation.
+The purpose of a derivative, how it is produced, and how it is related to the primary representation should be documented as preservation metadata in the package.
+We advise against preserving derivatives that easily and mechanically can be recreated from the primary representation.
+Access representations may, for example, only be relevant to include in DPS if they are the result of significant work and/or cannot be derived mechanically from the primary representation.
-The public access environment, on the other hand, only supports a single access representation per UID.

-## Preservation derivate
-In the case where the primary digital object is normalized or converted to a different format for preservation, you can use the preservation derivate representation type.
-This enables us to preserve both the primary digital object and its preservation derivate.
-Currently, this is more of a hypothetical use-case, than something that regularly happens in the organization.

-Below are a few examples showing typical SIPs with representations:

 ## Examples:
 ### Example showing a typical SIP with a single representation